 Keep it simple.

-Did you like our 24 creative ideas on what to write about for your next email newsletter, blog post or on social media?
-Did we give you any ideas?
-Or have we missed a topic that worked really well for you?
+Did you like our 24 creative ideas on what to write about for your next email newsletter, blog post, or on social media?
+Did we give you lots of ideas?
+Or have we missed a topic that has worked really well for you?
 We would love to hear from you in the comments box below.
-And if you found this blog post useful then do share it with others on social media too.
-It’s really easy to copy and spread the love.
+And if you found this blog post useful then do share it with others.
+It’s really easy to copy the URL and spread the love.
 Thanks.

 Want even more email newsletter ideas?
 Here are our own favourite creative newsletters to inspire you!